Daicon III and IV Opening Animations: Daicon III restoration

 In 2021, Daicon Film regrouped to produce a remaster of Daicon III, featuring involvement from an unspecified member of the short's original staff.
-The announcement was first published on Twitter by Kineko Video (then known as FemboyFilms), a fan group who had previously received a cease and desist notice for their own restoration attempt of the short from an 8mm print; the announcement was made with the permission of Daicon Film.
+The announcement was first published on Twitter by Kineko Video (then known as FemboyFilms), a fan group who had previously received a cease and desist notice for their own restoration attempt of the short from an 8 mm print; the announcement was made with the permission of Daicon Film.